brooksambrose/manuscripts/d2016-ch0-introduction.md

 This study is about the second stage of development, recognition.
 I assume that protoypes of disciplinary knowledge were readily available in the United States by the end of the 19th century, and that the challenge for disciples was to relabel what had already been accomplished in an effort to create an occupation out of what was formally a personal undertaking, an obsession or a pastime.

-#Cognition

-####Here I attempt to combine internalist and externalist theories of culture.
-"Art for art's sake" characterizes the internalist view; cultural expression is both motivated and regulated by a concept of the object and standards of quality that, no matter how they got there, are autonomously held in the mind of the creator.
-"Art for the artists's sake" characterizes the externalist view, where the interests of the creator may be multiply determined by a number of social pressures including fame, fortune, fraud, or force.
-Many couplets of opposing forces--knowledge and professions, culture and society, truth and power--merely replicate this basic distinction.

-####Yet the internal/external distinction is generic and restrictive.
-The underlying references concern how a person might orient herself to cultural production, and how such productive activity may be embedded in larger social structures and cultural milieus.
-I break this distinction into three simple processes that make creative work easier.

 #Cultural Sensemaking

 ####In order to regulate their own creative activity, disciples curated prototypes into sets that drew a boundary, however roughly, around the tacit definition of what they thought they were doing.